ucsb-cs9/w24/_lab/lab00.md

 If the tests don't pass, you may get some error message that may or may not be obvious at this point.
 Don't worry - if the tests didn't pass, take a minute to think about what may have caused the error.
 If your tests didn't pass and you're still not sure why you're getting the error, feel free to ask your TAs or Learning Assistants.

-Note: Be sure to log out of the machine before you leave.
-In fact, you should do this every time you walk away from a lab computer.